Amnesiac (album): Tracks

-According to a diary kept by O'Brien, "Knives Out" took over a year to complete, as Radiohead had been tempted to over-embellish it.
-It was influenced by the guitar work of Johnny Marr of the Smiths.
-Yorke said "Knives Out" did not depart from Radiohead's earlier style, and "survived because it was too good to miss".
-"Dollars and Cents" was edited down from an eleven-minute jam, inspired by the krautrock band Can, who would record extensively and then edit their recordings.

-"Like Spinning Plates" was the result of an attempt to record another song, "I Will", on synthesiser.
-Dismissing this recording as "dodgy Kraftwerk", Radiohead reversed it and created a new song.
+"Like Spinning Plates" was the result of an initial attempt at recording "I Will" with synthesiser arrangements.
+Dismissing this recording as "dodgy Kraftwerk", Radiohead reversed it and created a new song around it.
 Yorke said: "I was in another room, heard the vocal melody coming backwards, and thought, 'That's miles better than the right way round', then spent the rest of the night trying to learn the melody."
-Radiohead recorded "I Will" in a new arrangement for their next album, Hail to the Thief (2003).
+Radiohead recorded "I Will" in a different arrangement for their next album, Hail to the Thief (2003).

 For the final track, "Life in a Glasshouse", Jonny Greenwood wrote to the jazz trumpeter Humphrey Lyttelton, explaining that Radiohead were "a bit stuck".
 Lyttelton agreed to perform on the song with his band after his daughter showed him Radiohead's 1997 album OK Computer.
 According to Lyttelton, Radiohead "didn't want it to sound like a slick studio production but a slightly exploratory thing of people playing as if they didn't have it all planned out in advance".
 The recording session lasted seven hours, and left Lyttelton exhausted.
 "I detected some sort of eye-rolling at the start of the session, as if to say we were miles apart," he said.
 "They went through quite a few nervous breakdowns during the course of it all, just through trying to explain to us all what they wanted."